 Staff members come to us with assorted knowledge, skills, abilities and expertise.
 You may have varied interests, hobbies, personalities, religions, and personal habits (hopefully none that offend your roommate), but you share one creed...to help every camper in a meaningful way.
+This means that the idea of servant leadership, putting the needs of your campers above your own as together we pursue the growth and wellbeing of our camper community.

 Staff members are a composite group.
-You must have the energy of an unharnessed volcano, the drive of a jet plane, the memory of an elephant, the understanding of a clergyman, the wisdom of a judge, the tenacity of a spider, the patience of a turtle trying to cross the 476 on a Sunday afternoon, the decisiveness of a general, the diplomacy of an ambassador, and the common sense of a member of the Supreme Court.
+You must have the energy of an erupting volcano, the memory of an elephant, the understanding of clergy, the wisdom of a judge, the tenacity of a spider, the patience of a turtle trying to cross the I-476 northeast extension on a Sunday afternoon, the decisiveness of a general, the diplomacy of an ambassador, and the common sense of a member of the Supreme Court (at least most days).
 They must remember that campers learn by specific tasks by doing.
 Staff must also be perceptive and have a sincere interest in the whole person whether at the pool, archery range, art room or in the dorm.

 Staff members must possess knowledge but most certainly they must possess love and deep abiding appreciation of and respect for growth of our campers, both individually and as a cohesive group.
-They must understand the camper who has the energy of a dynamo, the stubbornness of a mule, the antics of a monkey, the spry of a grasshopper, the curiosity of a cat and sometimes the sly demeanor of a fox.
+They must understand the camper who at times has the energy of a double shot espresso, the stubbornness of a mule, the antics of a monkey, the spry of a grasshopper, the curiosity of a cat and sometimes the sly demeanor of a fox.